jonasjahnsson/jonasjahnsson/content/photos/GitcoinUnicef/index.md

 ### [Gitcoin + Unicef]

 Grants rounds are cool, and the coolest of all of them might we when I ran a round with Unicef.
-I felt really powerful working with a huge project like Unicef.
-Also the first time a round was run on the new Gitcoin Grants stack which was great in many ways, with a lot left to prove.
+It felt really cool to work with someone as Unicef.
+Also the first time a round was run on the new Gitcoin Grants stack which was exciting.
+We also learnt a LOT.

-There was also a piece on me in my local newspaper.
+There was also a piece on me in my local newspaper during this time.
 [Link](https://www.venneslatidende.no/naeringsliv/i/l3M8kL/jonas-30-jobber-internasjonalt-med-kryptovaluta-finnes-utrolig-mange-muligheter)